 Rutte doesn’t want a constitutional debate.
-He’s simply put a cross behind the words ‘solidarity’ and ‘sovereignty.’
+He’s simply put a cross behind the words “solidarity” and “sovereignty”.
 Then you’re done talking in Brussels because that’s what it’s all about.

-Whether it’s the Netherlands’ reluctance to finance European bailout funds, its opposition to raising the European Commission’s budget or allowing Bulgaria and Romania into the Schengen Area customs union, other nations are frustrated with its intransigence and rising Euroskepticism.
+Whether it’s the Netherlands’ reluctance to finance European bailout funds, its opposition to raising the European Commission’s budget or allowing Bulgaria and Romania into the Schengen Area customs union, other nations are frustrated with its intransigence and Euroskepticism.

 Said one ambassador, “Rutte seems an impotent and scared premier.
 Time and again, he bleats during EU summits, ‘I cannot go against the wishes of my parliament.’
 Other leaders get the impression that he’s Wilders’ puppet.”

-Previous Dutch governments were also opposed to Bulgaria and Romania entering the customs union until they tackled corruption and improved border controls.
-The European Commission has since come around to the Dutch position.
+Previous Dutch governments also opposed Bulgarian and Romanian membership of the customs union until they tackled corruption and improved border controls.
+The European Commission eventually came around to the Dutch position.